mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 ![console output of childObject](childObject.jpg)

 The object has two properties, there is the `name` property which we just set and the `__proto___` property. `__proto__` isn't an actual property like `name`, it is  an accessor property to the internal prototype of the object.
-We can open these to see our prototype chain:
+We can expand these to see our prototype chain:

 ![expanded output of childObject](childObject_expanded.jpg)

 The first `__proto___` contains the contents of `parentObject` which has its own `__proto___` containing the contents of `Object`.
+These are all of the properties and methods that are available to `childObject`.

 It can be quite confusing that the prototypes are found on a property called `__proto__`!
-It's important to realise that `__proto__` is only a reference the linked object.
-If you use `Object.create` like we have above, the linked object can be anything you choose, if you use a constructor function then this linking happens automatically to the constructor function's `prototype` property.
+It's important to realise that `__proto__` is only a reference to the linked object.
+If you use `Object.create` like we have above, the linked object can be anything you choose, if you use the `new` keyword to call a constructor function then this linking happens automatically to the constructor function's `prototype` property.

 Ok, back to our component.
-To make the methods available in our component's prototype chain we just need to add them to the `prototype` property of the constructor function, like this:
+Since React calls our function with the `new` keyword, we now know that to make the methods available in our component's prototype chain we just need to add them to the `prototype` property of the constructor function, like this:

 ```js
 Counter.prototype.render = function() {